There’s a Secret New York Cavern With a Waterfall 100 Feet Underground

 There's a secret cavern a little over an hour from Utica where you can see a breathtaking underground waterfall.

 Nestled 100 feet below the surface, Secret Caverns, founded by local civil engineer Roger Mallery, has a waterfall that brings visitors from around the world.
-The caverns in Cobleskill, New York have hosted travelers since its discovery in 1928.
+The caverns in Cobleskill, New York have hosted travelers since their discovery in 1928.

-You can take a 1 hour guided half mile tour through the prehistoric passageway, traveling down 103 steps to view the beauty of Mother Nature.
-You'll pass by stalactites, stalagmites, and flowstone as you walk to the world famous 100 foot underground waterfall.
+You can take a 1 hour guided half-mile tour through the prehistoric passageway, traveling down 103 steps to view the beauty of Mother Nature.
+You'll pass by stalactites, stalagmites, and flowstone as you walk to the world-famous 100-foot underground waterfall.

 $10 (Kids ages 6-12)

 Secret Caverns is located at 671 Caverns Road in Cobleskill, New York, and will open for the 2023 season every weekend in April .
 You can take a virtual tour of the cave in the video posted above.